socketry/covered/README.md

 ### Coveralls/Travis Integration

-You can send coverage information to [Coveralls](https://coveralls.io).
+You can send coverage information to [Coveralls](https://coveralls.io) by editing your `.travis.yml` file:

 ```
-COVERAGE=BriefSummary,Coveralls rspec
+matrix:
+  include:
+    - rvm: 2.6
+      env: COVERAGE=PartialSummary,Coveralls
 ```

 This will print out a brief report and then upload the coverage data.
 This integrates transparently with Travis.